Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries the full burden.
-It discloses the data source (NASA JPL CAD), sorting order (nearest-first), and output fields.
-However, it does not mention rate limits, authentication requirements, or that this is a read-only query.
-The description is adequate but not exhaustive for a tool with zero annotation coverage.
+No annotations exist, so the description carries the full burden.
+It discloses the data source (NASA JPL CAD), output fields, and sorting behavior, but lacks information on authentication requirements, rate limits, error handling, or what happens if no approaches are found.
+The transparency is adequate but not comprehensive.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.